Zendesk For WHMCS

 |The next option offered by our module is the export of tickets from WHMCS to Zendesk, proceed to 'Tickets Export'. |

-If you are using Zendesk For WHMCS for the first time, you will see here a list of all tickets which exist in your WHMCS and have not been synchronized with Zendesk yet.
+You will see here a list of all tickets which exist in your WHMCS and have not been synchronized with Zendesk yet.

 |Now, you can manually export all of the tickets available on the list or choose only some of them.|